UCO-IDEA/Experiential-Learning-Cookbook/speech.md

 # Persuasive Speech

-This tool allows the students to upload a speech and get tangible feedback from their peers.
+This tool allows the students to upload a speech and get measurable feedback from their peers.
 The audience members will use a voting feature embedded into the video player to let the instructor and student speakers know how persuasive they were.

 ## Concept

-Professor Jennifer Foster Came up with Persuasive Speech for her course, Fundamentals of Speech.
+Core Curriculum Coordinator Jennifer Foster came up with Persuasive Speech for her course, Fundamentals of Speech.
 The goal was to recreate the in person experience of giving a speech and receiving tangible feedback in a virtual environment.

 ## How It Works